 In some cases, upgrading an integrated graphics card on a laptop will be impossible, but it’s still vital to know which integrated GPU you have.
 They have come a long way and can now even play some more challenging games.

-However, if the GPU is also at the minimum, you might not have the satisfying gaming experience you hoped for.
+However, if the GPU is also at the minimum, you might not have the enjoyable gaming experience you hoped for.
 Upgrading the GPU can make a world of difference, so keep that in mind.

 There are multiple ways to check what graphics card you have, so let’s take a look at them.